 - Assessment and treatment of swallowing and feeding disorders

 - Treatment following a stroke or brain injury to regain communication and swallowing function

 - Remediation of a language, articulation, voice or fluency impairment, which can have a lifelong social, academic and vocational impact

 - Individualized treatment programs provided via direct instruction

 - Comprehensive speech and language assessments

-- Assessment reports that will reveal strengths and weaknesses in speech, language and literacy
+- Assessment reports that will reveal strengths and weaknesses in speech, language, reading, writing and social skills

 - Speech and language goals incorporated into the curriculum

 - Development of expressive and receptive language and literacy skills

 - Assess concerns with coughing or choking while eating

 How much does Speech Therapy Cost?